ava-cms/ava/docs/hosting.md

 ## Shared Hosting

 Shared hosting is the easiest and most affordable way to get Ava live.
-You share a server with other websites, but the hosting company handles all the technical stuff.
+You get some of your own protected space on a server, but the hosting company handles all the technical stuff.
+This is a very common way for small to medium-sized websites to get online.

 ### What You Get